 As an advisor you are expected to know something about general University programs, requirements, and procedures.
 Most of this is laid out in the Bulletin.
-If someone asks you a question that you don't know the answer to, try to find out the answer and then you will know next time.
+If a student asks you a question that you don't know the answer to, try to find out the answer and then you will know next time.
+When in doubt, it is best to refer students to their advisor in Academic Services.
+Giving incorrect advice can create problems for students since our advice is not binding on the University.
+Advisors in Academic Services have greater experience and can make binding decisions for particular cases.
 You may also get questions about courses in other departments.
 Every department has an Undergraduate Advising Head.
-Pick up the phone or send an email and request assistance.
+Pick up the phone or send an email and request assistance or refer the student to the appropriate Undergraduate Advising Head.

 As an instructor, there are some general university forms that require your signature.
 The most common of these is the drop form.
 Often, this is routine, but you should ask enough questions to assure yourself that it IS routine.
 If you have questions about why the student is doing what he/she is doing, it is possible that the student is in trouble and nobody knows it.
-If you have concerns about particular students, you should contact their advisor(s) in Academic Services.
+If you have concerns about a student, you should contact the student's advisor in Academic Services or file an Early Academic Alert Form.
 More generally, you should be alert for students who appear to be having difficulties handling academic or personal issues so that we can get them timely assistance.